evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_SUV_450_4MATIC/_index.md

 ## Comfort

-Mercedes-EQ EQS 450+ has several features to make your life as a driver or passenger more comfortable.
+Mercedes-EQ EQS SUV 450 4MATIC has several features to make your life as a driver or passenger more comfortable.

 Keyless entry allows access to the car without needing to find the key.
 As long you bring it with you, the doors open.